Eduard Swoboda

-Eduard Swoboda (14 November 1814, Vienna - 13 September 1902, Hallstatt) was an Austrian portrait, history and genre painter.
+Eduard Swoboda (14 November 1814, in Vienna – 13 September 1902, in Hallstatt) was an Austrian portrait, history and genre painter.
 His younger brother, Rudolf, was a landscape and animal painter.

 Biography

 His father was a wool merchant.
 He studied at the Academy of Fine Arts, Vienna, with Anton Petter.
 In 1833, as a member of the "Schule der historischen Zeichnungsgründe", he was awarded the Gundel-Prize, for his excellence in the six major art categories.
 Later, he learned fresco painting from Friedrich Schilcher.